sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-28-primer-chapter3.md

 #include <ctype.h>
 #include <cctype>
 ```
-- the c++ version of these headers are named cname - they remoe the .h suffix and preced the name with the letter c
+- the c++ version of these headers are named cname - they remove the .h suffix and preced the name with the letter c
-- in particular, the names defined in the cname headers are defined inside the std namespace, whereas those dfined in the .h versions are not
+- in particular, the names defined in the cname headers are defined inside the std namespace, whereas those defined in the .h versions are not

 ### STL and sequential container
 In this chapter, string and vector which are sequential container of STL are covered in order to know how to use them in basic way